waxbetty/Sushi-fork-1/readme.md

 }
 ```

+`<link>` is preferred in all cases over `@import`, because the latter blocks parallel downloads, meaning that the browser will wait for the imported file to finish downloading before it starts downloading the rest of the content.

+In practice, web developers use tools to combine stylesheets into a single compressed and minified sheet when releasing a web site.

 Note: `h1` tags are bold by default but Lobster has no bold version.
 Thus we use `font-weight: normal` to keep the browser from applying bold.

 ```css